Seven common ocarina mistakes to avoid

 4: Lifting fingers too high

-It is common for new players to lift their fingers much higher than needed.
-Lifting your fingers too high achieves nothing and may actively harm your playing.
-In particular, it will hold you back when you try to play faster, as your fingers must move faster to cover the holes in time.
+Lifting fingers too high gets in the way of playing at higher tempos as if your fingers are farther away, they must move faster to cover the holes in time.
 Reducing excessive finger movement allows you to play to the limit of what your current skill allows.

-To learn to control your finger movements, practise lifting and replacing your fingers slowly in a mirror.
+How to control your finger movements is discussed in Controlling your finger movements.
+In summary, practise lifting and replacing your fingers slowly in a mirror.
 Aim to keep them close to the holes.
-It can be helpful to practise with one hand at a time, using your other hand to block excess movement.
-How to do so is shown in the pictures below.
-Controlling your finger movements can feel awkward for a few days, but becomes automatic once it enters your muscle memory.
+Doing this can feel awkward for a few days, but becomes automatic once it enters your muscle memory.

 5: Poor overall posture

-It is important to note that hand posture is not the whole issue.
-While playing any wind instrument, it is important to maximise the volume of your chest.
-Getting your posture right means you have far more air available, and with the ocarina, that really matters.
+It is important to note that hand posture is not everything, the posture of your whole body is important.
+Getting your posture right maximises the volume of your chest and means that you have far more air available.
+With the ocarina, that really matters.
 The high notes especially need a great deal of air to sound cleanly.

 6: Curling fingers back

 If you notice that you are doing this, it is quite easy to correct.
 Practise lifting and replacing fingers without curling them.
-This becomes automatic after a few days, so just make a point to correct yourself whenever you make a mistake.
-Keep your fingers in a good playing position whenever possible; see point 3.
+This becomes automatic after a few days, so just make a point to correct yourself whenever you notice yourself making a mistake.

 7: Rolling off the left pinky